material-motion/material-motion/starmap/specifications/streams/IndefiniteObservable/README.md

 ### Expose a concrete IndefiniteObservable type

-There is a single generic value type: `O`.
+There is a single generic observer type: `O`.
 This is the type of observer that can be provided to the `subscribe` method.
 This type should conform to the abstract `Observer` type.

 ```swift